 The College is able to respond formally to alleged incidents of sex and gender-based misconduct:

 If the offender is unknown or is not a member of the College community, the Title IX Coordinator (or designee) will assist individuals in identifying appropriate campus resources or local authorities if the individual would like to file a report.
 In addition, the College may take other actions to protect the individual and the campus community.

-In cases where the sex and gender-based misconduct is reported to the Title IX Coordinator by a third-party, the Complainant will be notified by the Title IX Coordinator that a report has been received.
+In cases where the sex and gender-based misconduct is reported anonymously or by an observer/concerned individual to the Title IX Coordinator, the Complainant will be notified by the Title IX Coordinator that a report has been received.
 The Title IX Coordinator will meet with the Complainant to discuss her/his options and available resources at the College and in the community.

 An individual who believes that she or he is the subject of discriminatory or harassing behavior may choose to deal with the alleged offender directly through a face to face discussion, a personal telephone conversation, e-mail correspondence, or other written correspondence.
 In some cases, this approach may resolve the situation; in others, it may be ineffective or place the individual in an uncomfortable, insecure, or compromised position.
 Under no circumstances should an individual feel pressured to address the alleged offender directly or otherwise handle the matter alone, and a decision not to confront an individual she or he believes to be discriminatory or harassing will not be viewed negatively.
 If self-help measures prove unsuccessful or impractical, an individual may choose to report the situation and pursue other methods of resolution as described in these procedures.

 Complainant Request for Anonymity